n0laja00/react_vite_shopping_cart/README.md

 # react_vite_shopping_cart
 This React shopping cart project is made with React Vite using Typescript and React Bootstrap.

-To deploy this React Vite application type:
+Assuming you've pulled this project: to deploy this React Vite application type:
 ```
     npm run dev
 ```